Allegheny-Computer-Science-312-F2020/finalproject-Nathandloria/writing/report.md

 ```
   1. Is there a correlation between GDP per capita and infant mortality rate?
   2. Is there a correlation between energy consumption and natural gas production in this data set?
-  3. Do countries with more railways have less highways?
+  3. Do countries with more extensive railways have less highways?
   4. Does a higher fertility rate correlate with a higher AIDS prevalence rate among adults?
 If so, how many countries are affected by this in the data set?
   5. Do the countries with the highest GDP have less debt (proportionally) than those with the lowest?
 ```